grace0925/blockchain-research/DecentralizedIdentifiers.md

 New type of identifier to provide verifiable, decentralized digital identity.\
 **DIDs:** URLs that relate a DID subject to a DID document allowing trustable interactions with that subject.
 Consist of 3 parts:\
   - URL scheme Identifier
-  - Idnetifier for the DID method
+  - Identifier for the DID method
   - DID method-specific Identifier
 Eg. did:example:123456789abcdefghi